alessio-git21/voicing-the-cheshire-cat/README.md

 * **Text-to-Speech Conversion**: The project includes two custom containers for generating audio from any numpy array and converting text to speech.
 This enables the chatbot to communicate audibly.

-* **No audio files stored anywhere**: The audio is generated "on the fly" without the need to save any audio file.
+* **No audio files stored anywhere**: The audio is generated "on the fly" without saving any audio files.

 * **Multi-speaker**: Different speakers can be used to generate audio.